 The tendency for household cats to get bored these days is even heightened.
 With our smartphones and favorite TV series taking most of our time while we’re indoors, our cats get to have less of our time and attention than they used to years ago.
 And this is something cats aren’t pleased with.
 They get bored too, and lonely and insecure.

 There’s nothing as boring to a cat than being kept indoors for way too long, and so to deny her your attention or a good amount of mental and physical stimulation, is far too much boredom than she can handle.

 When cats are bored they tend to groom a lot or display other repetitive behaviors.
 Also see if she pulls out her fur or bites her skin.

 Becoming Aggressive To Other Pets

+Telltale signs of a cat wanting attention is aggression.
 Bored cats may suddenly chase and become aggressive to other pets.
 If you own a dog as well, you may find your boredom affected cat trying to provoke your dog into a fight.